 8. Restart More Often

 Though it may sound silly, restarting your laptop is often the easiest yet most efficient way to speed things up.
 All buffers and holding processes will be cleared and reset after a system reboot.
 Also, once you finish using your laptop, instead of quickly folding it, shutting it down by clicking the Microsoft Windows icon on the left corner.

 These are the eight favorite tips I use on a regular basis to keep my laptop clean and fast.
 Are there any other tricks?
 For sure.
 Also, depending on the particular situation your laptop is experiencing, the fixes can be different as well.
 I hope you like and have implemented some of the tips above.

-Thanks to Melinda for submitting the issue:
+Thanks to Melinda for submitting this issue: